JVS Toronto

 Close up of a woman writing in a notebook in front of a laptop

-For a moment, put yourself in the employer’s shoes: after posting a job which they are anxious to fill quickly and easily, they are often overwhelmed with hundreds of applications.
+For a moment, put yourself in the employer’s shoes: after posting a job they are anxious to fill quickly and easily, they are often overwhelmed with hundreds of applications.
 They sort through one application after another, hoping to be struck by the few who seem suitably well qualified, likeable and competent enough to be invited for an interview.

 Employers are aware that not all resumes are accompanied by a cover letter.
 It also true that many employers might not even bother to read the cover letter.
 But we also know that some employers will look for a cover letter, and failing to find it, might reject the job application.